-Nova Southeastern University students are encouraged to report to the police (9-911 on campus and 911 off campus), public safety (extension 28999 on campus and (954) 262-8999 off campus), and a university administrator all occurrences of sexual assault.
-Professional staff members in the Office of the Vice President of Student Affairs, residential life, student counseling, and public safety are among those who are trained and willing to assist students who are victims of sexual assault.
+The NSU community is encouraged to report to the local police (9-1-1) and NSU Public Safety Department (extension 28999 on campus and (954) 262-8999 off campus) all occurrences of sexual misconduct.
+Professional staff members in the Office of the Vice President of Student Affairs, Office of Residential Life and Housing, student counseling, the Office of Human Resources, and the NSU Public Safety Department are among those who are trained and willing to assist students and employees who are victims of sexual misconduct.
 Students aggrieved by a violation of this policy may file a grievance under Title IX.
-All reports of sexual assault will be thoroughly investigated by the Title IX coordinator or the vice president of Human Resources.
+Employees may file a grievance with the Office of Human Resources.
+All reports of sexual misconduct will be thoroughly investigated by the university Title IX Coordinator or the Vice President of Human Resources or their designees.